Divorce Litigation in Wisconsin

 Many divorce cases don't need to go through litigation, but during high conflict cases, litigation is the best way to protect yourself and your children.
 In every divorce, both sides must compromise, but a litigation attorney can ensure you get more of your must-haves.
 When your spouse is unwilling to negotiate reasonably and has become aggressive or unresponsive we can help facilitate and eventually compel your spouse to settle using litigation tactics granted by the court.

 The divorce litigation process is the correct path when you and your spouse are not communicating well.
 If there is a high level of conflict on specific issues such as child custody and placement, child support, alimony, dividing assets, debts, retirement accounts and or real estate the divorce litigation process will be the best way for you to protect yourself.

 This is also a good option when domestic violence, a mental health issue and or substance abuse is a concern.

 - Protect your children and yourself when domestic violence or substance abuse is present

 - Maintain your rights and financial future during high conflict cases

 - Ensure you are not getting the wool pulled over your eyes by a manipulative spouse

-- Get peace of mind with a experienced litigation attorney in your corner
+- Get some peace of mind with an experienced litigation attorney in your corner

 Step 1: File the Action with the Court